skyclouds2001/vite-react-template-sky/README.md

 - Vitest and React Testing Library for unit test and component test
 - Playwright for e2e test
 - GitHub Actions for lint and test
+- With support for deploying on Docker
-- With support for Docker on deploying to nginx
+- With support for deploying on vercel